This post has been updated on October 31, 2023

 The emphasis there, however, is ‘some’.
 Not ‘most’, and definitely not all.

 However, the most flexible and useful social media platform, aside from Facebook, is YouTube.
-YouTube isn’t always grouped in as a social media platform, but we cannot discount it here.
+YouTube isn’t always categorized as a social media platform, but we cannot discount it here.
 We use it for our own video hosting – and videos can be tagged with keywords for effective search engine optimization.
 YouTube PPC advertising shouldn’t be readily discounted, either.

 Retargeting Your Audience